pydanny/pydanny-event-notes/DjangoConEurope2013/CBVs.rst

 * No control over logic flow
 * No re-use between views

 .. warning:: Another thing against function-based generic views was that people can and do implement their own broken CBV system.
 Leaky states is a serious issue.
+Don't roll your own unless you really understand

 Django 1.3
 -----------